RivenSkaye/PrysmBot/README.md

 # An open source Discord utility bot written in Python 3.x #
 This is a personal use bot and isn't hosted anywhere for the public, as of yet.
 If hosting for multiple servers becomes a viable option, it might be offered.

-Feel free to message [me]()
+For questions, problems, tips or being social, feel free to drop by [in Prysm's home server](https://discord.gg/7sFRUtH)
+~~we have a waifu roulette~~

 ## Hosting it yourself ##
 You are required to supply the token in the bare Prysm.json that's generated at first start.